anmeisel/ana-hugo/README.md

 Anyway, here's a little intro to how my hugo site is configured.
 I can't write about the md files specifically (which is where all my info lies) but here's the "heart" of the site...

-I can define my site settings in here.
-We're starting with the website's canonical URL!
+I can define my site settings in here:

 ```{.toml file=hugo.toml}
 baseURL = 'https://ana.help'